1. Home

 • Student Identification Card– If you are a student, bring your ID card.
 It will get you discounts everywhere.

-• Health Insurance Policy – Make sure you also have your travel insurance policy with you when traveling to Germany.
+• Health Insurance Information – Make sure you have your insurance cardand also information about your travel insurance policy .
 Trust me when I say, it is always better to feel safe, especially when it comes to medical bills or any other similar health-related emergencies.
 Your travel insurance should be one of your best friends.

 The question of Euros

-I am frequently asked whether to exchange dollars for Euros in the US, and if credit cards work in Germany.
-To make things simple, I just carry around 80-100€ in my wallet while going over (my bank will change it, or I hit the money exchange at the airport before getting on the plane in the US).
-All of the rest of the money I need, I get from the ATM machines in Germany.
+I am frequently asked whether to exchange dollars for Euros in the US, and if American credit cards work in Germany (they do).
+To make things simple, I usually tuck around 80-100€ into my wallet before I leave home.
+My bank will make the exchange for a low fee.
+All of the rest of the cash I need comes from the ATM machines in Germany.
 Honestly, there are ATMs in every town.
-The exchange rate is good, and you don’t have to worry about carrying hundreds or thousands in cash with you.
-(Read more about that here–> ATMs in Germany)
+The exchange rate is good (and free with some bank accounts), and you don’t have to worry about carrying hundreds or thousands in cash with you.
+Read more about that here–> ATMs in Germany.

 How much Clothing do you Need?